 As a result of the extreme overcrowding in Penn Station, in the latter 1990s, the late Senator Daniel Patrick Moynihan proposed that the Farley Post Office, spanning an entire city block from 8th Avenue to 9th Avenue and running along West 31st to West 33rd Streets, be converted into a train hall.
 This would result in the city once again being home to a major, regional transportation hub that represents the grandeur of New York City.

 It was in the late 1990s that MAS became engaged in the Moynihan Station development project.
-At the suggestion of the late New York State Senator Daniel Patrick Moynihan, MAS produced a vision for the full conversion of the Farley Post Office into a train station and civic center.
+At the suggestion of the late United States Senator Daniel Patrick Moynihan, MAS produced a vision for the full conversion of the Farley Post Office into a train station and civic center.
 With the unveiling of this vision, MAS became a leading organization in a larger consortium of civic organizations working to transform the Farley Post Office into Moynihan Station.

 Over the years, there have been numerous visions.
 At one point, the plan included the relocation of Madison Square Garden from its current location on 7th Avenue to the Western Annex of Moynihan Station.
 In its place, 5.5 million square feet of office development would have been created on the Madison Square Garden site.